mrismanaziz/Reforestation/README.md

-## How much does a hipster weigh?
-An instagram.
+## Just read a few facts about frogs.
+They were ribbiting.